AleksandarDzudzevic/WeatherStationProject/README.md

 ## Problem definition
 The health center is in urgent need to solve a fast-growing problem at ISAK.
 Due to unoptimal humidity and temperature of the student rooms, ISAK students have been visiting nurses a lot more frequently with the issues related to soar throat.
 The nurses believe that the reasoning behind students sore throats is because of the humidity and temperature levels inside of student rooms.
 The nurses want a remote server that they can access online to check the different humidity and temperature levels at different times throughout the day.
 They want a server in which they can communicate with to recieve information regarding the different humiditiy and temperature levels.

+## Success Criteria

+1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
+1. ```[HL]``` The local variables will be measure using a set of 4 sensors around the dormitory.
+2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```
+3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
+4. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server.
+5. Create a prediction the subsequent 12 hours for both temperature and humidity.
+6. A poster summarizing the visual representations, model and analysis is created and communicated.

 ## Proposed Solution
 Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and anaysis the samples acquired.
 For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequare precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
 Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more eleborated protocols such as the I2C used by the alternatives.
 For the range, precision and accuracy required in this applicaiton the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides a Serial Port communication.
 A cheap and often used alternative for prototyping is the Arduino UNO microcontroller [^3].
 "Arduino is an open-source electronics platform based on easy-to-use hardware and software"[^4].
 In additon to the low cost of the Arduino (< 6USD), this devide is programable and expandable[^1].
 Other alternatives include diffeerent versions of the original Arduino but their size and price make them a less adequate solution.